Everything You Need To Know About Taxation For Investors & Traders7 min read

-As we are through the financial year 2020-21, we wanted to make your life easier by taking you through the important points that one needs to know about taxation.
-You can be an Investor or a trader, this blog will help you understand the way taxation works for the transactions you’ve made in both Equity and F&O segments.
+As we are through the financial year 2020-21, here are a few important pointers that one needs to know about taxation.
+Whether you are an investor or a trader, this blog will help you understand the way taxation works for the transactions you’ve made in both Equity and F&O segments.

 Taxation for Investors